ebrigand/RSSLiker/README.md

 A Long Polling technique, with DeferredResult (with Spring 3.2) is used for the total count of like.
 So if a second user like a story, the first one will have the new value of the like count without refresh the page.

 When a user like/unlike a story, a service is called to save the data in a XML file.
-Instead to store the SyndEntry instances (with a lot of informations), the URI (simplified, without special chars) of the instances is used.
+Instead to store the SyndEntry instances as XML data (with a lot of informations), the URI (simplified, without special chars) of the instances is used.

 To access at the home page: (ebrigand is an example for an accountName)